stackbit-projects/chiro-3f8db/content/pages/faq.md

           enhance balance.
 Chiropractic adjustments will also improve the overall health and range of motion, leading to an active lifestyle in years of elderliness.
+      - title: >-
-      - title: "Can Chiropractic Care help with the postural\_ pain I experience at my office job?"
+          Can Chiropractic Care help with the postural pain I experience at my office job?
         content: >
           In today’s intensely driven workforce, many people are forced to work from their desks and laptops for long periods of time.
 Factors such as